 If I were to approach self awareness again, at least from the perspective of undertaking to get better at it, I would pair this approach with lots of reading of biographies and talking to people.
 Ultimately many people have mastered and become deeply aware of themselves through history, but it is a unique problem in a sense that each person has to do it for themselves within their lifetime and success or failure is hard to transfer between people.
 Part of self understanding is finding where you might be most like others.

-Eventually you get to the point where you can pretty easily identify which level an issue might be occurring on.
+Eventually you get to the point where you can easily identify which level an issue might be occurring on.
 Am I distracted because I have some stressful event coming up?
 Is this elevating my heart rate?
 Am I unfocused because I didn’t sleep and my nervous system is not as functional as usual?
-These are things most people think about, but solving these problems before they happen requires a fundamental understanding of all of the possible factors.
+These are things most people think about, but solving these problems before they happen requires a fundamental understanding of all of the factors.